Yes, applicants must demonstrate financial health evidenced by maintaining a minimum 3 year budget average of at least $35,000.

 A San Francisco organization having official nonprofit 501(c)(3) status as recognized by the IRS, willing to act as a fiduciary agent on behalf of the applicant.
 For purposes of receiving money from GFTA, this agent must handle and account for all funds itemized in the budget presented in the application (not just grant funds).
 Ideally, a fiscal sponsoring organization should have an understanding of and experience with the art form, as well as nonprofit accounting and fiscal agent services.

 Applicants are not restricted in the amounts they request.
-However, in general, GFTA has a goal of providing general operating support based on a flexible and proportional percentage of the last completed annual budget, ranging from at least 15% of the budgets of small organizations, to smaller percentages of the largest groups.
 Most organizations request a reasonable increase from the previous year’s award.
 NOTE: a grant award cannot exceed the requested amount, regardless of budget size.

 Please note the dates of your fiscal year on the application, and provide available figures on the form.